Her children arise and call her blessed; her husband also, and he praises her. – Proverbs 31:28

 God hasn’t answered all of my mother’s prayers over the years, but my faith is bigger now because of my mom’s child-like faith in God.
 Now I really do believe that all things are possible with God, even science-defying miracles.

 Love is patient.
 I have to be careful with this one haha.
-Let’s just say that my little brother, dad and the son writing these words, were not always little angles.
+Let’s just say that my little brother, dad and the son writing these words, were not always little angels.
 We all tested the limits of my mom’s patience in our own unique ways.
 My mom certainly got angry with us, and we deserved it, but she never stayed angry.
 She loved us too much.
 My mom has always looked at her three boys through a lens of love.

 I watched my mom and dad suffer with my younger brother over the years as he struggled to cope with life.
 Every time that my brother would make a bad decision, my parents were right there to pick him up and put him on track again.
 My mom and dad did everything that they could to love my brother back to health, but sometimes even a parent’s love is not enough to overcome the free will that God has gifted us all with.